Pakistan court overrules Pervez Musharraf death sentence | DW | 13.01.2020

 Prosecutors can still file a new case against Musharraf with the approval of the federal Cabinet.

-Musharraf, who ruled Pakistan between 1999 and 2008, was sentenced to death in absentia by the tribunal in December on treason charges concerning his decision to suspend the constitution and impose a state of emergency in 2007.
+Musharraf, who lives in self-imposed exile in Dubai, was sentenced to death in absentia by the tribunal in December on treason charges concerning his decision to suspend the constitution and impose a state of emergency in 2007.

-Two out of three judges on the special court ruled that Musharraf was guilty of trying to purge higher judiciary officials to avoid legal challenges to his rule.
+Musharraf's sentence was consider a landmark ruling for Pakistan's judiciary, which usually avoids going against the military

-Musharraf, who now lives in exile in Dubai, overthrew the government of then-Prime Minister Nawaz Sharif in a bloodless military coup in 1999.
+Two out of three judges on the special court found Musharraf guilty, marking the first time that a former leader of the armed forces faced such a sentence in Pakistan, where the military maintains a strong influence.

 rs/rt (AFP, dpa, Reuters)